 Social Justice Research Fellowship: The Social Justice Research Fellowship supports students conducting faculty-mentored research that explores issues of social justice or contributes to social justice.

 Already have a project and mentor?

 These fellowships require you to plan your own research project and find a mentor yourself.

 Biology Research Fellowship Program: The Biology Research Fellowship Program, coordinated by the Biology Department, offers the opportunity for students to engage in faculty-guided scientific research over multiple years.

 Biology Summer Research Fellowship: The Biology Summer Research Fellowship is a summer research experience coordinated by the Biology Department for majors interested in working on faculty research.
 Students are selected by faculty mentors to engage in this program.

 Carbon Scholars Program: The Carbon Scholars Program is a full two-year, interdisciplinary research opportunity for science and math majors to work closely with faculty mentors.
 The program is designed for students who plan to pursue research in graduate or professional school.

-The Carroll and Adelaide Johnson Scholarship: The Carroll and Adelaide Johnson Scholarship offers rising juniors opportunities to conduct interdisciplinary research, under the mentorship of a Loyola faculty, which is focused on women and leadership.
-Research should be related to a social justice issue and its impact on women.
+The Carroll and Adelaide Johnson Scholarship: The Carroll and Adelaide Johnson Scholarship offers rising juniors opportunities to conduct a two-year research project, under the mentorship of a Loyola faculty member, that addresses a social justice issue focused on women and/or gender.